Displaying and Operating the Timeline Palette

 See “Graph Editor: Continuous Bezier editing” for details.

-Smart snap with Shift:
+Smart snap using Shift:

 See “Graph Editor: Value formatting” for details.